You might be wondering what to eat with pasta besides salad.

 - Mix some of the eggplant parmesan casserole with your pasta for a spicier flavor.

-- Pair the eggplant parmesan casserole with a light pasta like angel hair or linguine.
+- Pair the eggplant parmesan casserole with a light pasta like angel hair or linguine (see also this list of linguine recipes).

 - Bake your pasta in olive oil and garlic before adding the eggplant parmesan casserole on top.